coyo8/coyo8.github.io/_posts/2017-03-21-exploring-concurrency-in-ios-and-in-general.md

   </div>
 </figure>

-Bob continued: My computer has single CPU and ideally capable of executing a single program at a time.
+Bob continued: My computer has a single CPU and is ideally capable of executing a single program at a time.
 Later due to advancement in software **multitasking** came which meant that computers could execute multiple programs (or processes) at the same time.
 The single CPU was shared between the programs.
 The operating system would switch between the programs running, executing each of them for a little while before switching.

-Later came **multithreading** which mean that you could have multiple threads of execution inside the same program.
+Later came **multithreading** which means that you could have multiple threads of execution inside the same program.
 A thread of execution can be thought of as a CPU executing the program.
-When you have multiple threads executing the same program, it is like having multiple CPUs execute within the same program.
+When you have multiple threads executing the same program, it is like having multiple CPUs executing within the same program.

 Finally came **Concurrency**, which means that you can process multiple requests/tasks at a time inside a thread.
 It makes it appear that tasks are executing in parallel.

 Rob: We do a lot of asynchronous programming and it is same as parallel programming.

-Bob: It feels like you are executing parallel but if you deep dive underneath, it's not and so let do it.
+Bob: It feels like you are executing in parallel but if you deep dive underneath, it's not.

-Let divided our discussion into a simple matrix:
+Let's divide our discussion into a simple matrix:

 |              | Synchronous | Asynchronous
 Single Threaded | single-threaded synchronous | single-threaded asynchronous Multi-Threaded | multi-threaded synchronous | multi-threaded asynchronous

 ### Synchronous execution
 When you execute something synchronously, you wait for one task to finish before moving on to another task.
-For Example you cannot go for running without waking up.
+For example you cannot go for running without waking up.

 In programs, it means when a thread is assigned to one task and start executing.
-It will wait till the taken task is complete before taking another one.
+It will wait till the taken task is completed before taking another one.

 #### Single Threaded:
 Say you have several tasks to be executed and have a single thread.
-In a single thread, these tasks will be picked by one by one and processed as
+In a single thread, these tasks will be picked up one by one and processed as

 <figure>
   <div class="large">